Freedom in the World

 F. Rule of Law: 0 / 16

-Civilian authorities do not maintain effective control of the security forces.
+Civilian authorities do not maintain effective control of security forces.
 The FARDC are largely undisciplined, and soldiers and police regularly commit serious human rights abuses, including rape and torture.
 Low pay and inadequate provisions commonly lead soldiers to seize goods from civilians.
-In November, four FARDC officers were convicted on charges connected with the January murder of Colonel Mamadou Ndala of the FARDC, a leader in the campaign against the M23 rebel movement who was planning an operation against the ADF when he was killed.
-Details regarding the murder suggest that the army may be host to internal criminal networks and external political influence.

-Ethnic discrimination, including against indigenous populations, remains a major problem.
-There are reports of indigenous people being kidnapped and forced into slavery.
-Rwandophone minorities in the Kivu provinces have been the victims of violence and hate speech for decades.
+Ethnic discrimination, including against Kinyarwanda-speaking minority populations, remains a significant problem in some areas of the country.
 The constitution prohibits discrimination against people with disabilities, but they often find it difficult to find employment, attend school, or access government services.
+Although discrimination based on HIV status is also prohibited, people with HIV face stigma as well as difficulty accessing health care and education.
 No law specifically prohibits same-sex sexual relations, but legislators have made efforts to criminalize same-sex sexual activity, and individuals can still be prosecuted for such activity under public decency laws.

 X = Score Received